HL7/davinci-dtr/src/pagecontent/use_case.md

 A healthcare provider organization contains medical providers such as hospitals, doctors, etc.

 #### EHR System
-The Electronic Health Record (EHR) system shall be the primary system used to initiate the DTR process.
-The Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR app will typically be initiated from within the EHR.
+The Electronic Medical Record (EMR) system shall be the primary system used to initiate the DTR process.
+The Substitutable Medical Applications, Reusable Technologies (SMART) on FHIR app will typically be initiated from within the EMR.

 #### DTR compliant SMART on FHIR app
 Within Documentation Templates and Rules (DTR) the SMART on FHIR app is considered a key component because of the inherent nature of SMART on FHIR apps, namely the ability to call into backend systems such as payers using the [SMART launch protocol](http://www.hl7.org/fhir/smart-app-launch/) and [FHIR](https://www.hl7.org/fhir/) as well as the ability to run rules such as [Clinical Quality Language (CQL)](https://cql.hl7.org/STU2/).
 This functionality will enable DTR to gather documents and templates, retrieve FHIR resources from EHRs, and run rules to reduce the time involved in the Documentation Requirements Lookup Service (DRLS) process.